chrisryan91/PremierLeagueTable/README.md

 - A bug I noticed just before deployment occurs when using the validate_input function to validate if an input is a positive integer.
 I needed to validate if the user wanted to quit rather than continue inputting results.
 I ran into a bug where if the users input was 'quit' or a negative number, the loop was exited and the end_of_season function ran.
 I fixed this bug by calling the menu function when 'quit' was inputted.
 I added the check to see if the input was greater than 0.

+- Lastly, when I deployed my project to Heroku, I noticed another bug.
+If choosing to quit entering inputs for the match scores, the user chose to quit and they were returned to the menu where they were faced again with four options.
+In returning, if choosing to exit the program, the program would not exit, but the all_matches function would be called.
+I should not have called the menu function from within the all_matches function - it caused an error.
+To resolve this, I needed to ask the question - "Continue?
+Yes or no?" - as a separate input option after inputting the match data.
+I used a while loop with an if, elif, else statement inside it.
+This seemingly resolved the issue but being asked to input "yes" or "no" after every match may lead to a frustrating user experience.

 #### Remaining Bugs

 - See features to implement.

-### Validator Testing
+### Other testing

+- I tested the code manually on my local terminal on VS Code and on the Heroku terminal.

-The code was run through the Code Institute Python linter with a few issues initially.
+- The code was run through the Code Institute Python linter with a few issues initially.
 The lines of some of the code exceeded the cut-off point.
 In most cases, these were print functions whose strings I needed to reduce.
 This is especially true when I added simple_colors and Colorama modules to try to colour the code in the terminal.
 In these cases, I set new variables with the strings for printing and printed the strings.
 Now the code passes through the linter with no issues.

 ![image of the run.py code ran through the Code Institute Linter](documents/readme%20images/linter_checker.png)